showaykerker/lan_nctu/README.md

 ### Reciever to lan
 * The reciever read BPM from VCV Rack, than pass this value to lan.
-	* The relation between BPM and read value is a exponential function.
+	* The relation between BPM and read value is a exponential function. [data here](https://github.com/showaykerker/lan_nctu/blob/master/CV_to_BPM_Calculation.xlsx)
-	* Each data contains only 1 16-bit integer which represent BPM ranging from 60 ~ 540.
+	* Each data contains only 1 16-bit integer which represents BPM ranging from 60 ~ 540.
-	* Note that the calculated BPM has an error to the real value caused by the resolution issue.
+	* Note that the calculated BPM has an error to the real value caused by the resolution of midi control level.

-## Light Effect (TODO)
+## Light Pattern (TODO)
 ### Pattern 1
 ### Pattern 2
 ### Pattern 3 - Random